OPS-E2E-PPE/VBA-Docs/api/Project.Application.ProjectBeforeTaskDelete.md

 ## Return value

-nothing
+**Nothing**

 ## Remarks

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.
 The **ProjectBeforeTaskDelete** event does not occur when changes have been made using a custom form.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]